Zagame’s House Sustainability Statement

 The use of cleaning chemicals within the hotel industry are immense, and therefore, we have gone to great lengths to minimise this at Zagame’s House.
 From initial surface and bathroom designs, to day-to-day water use, water conservation is always top of mind for us.

 The application of Nanotechnology coatings to all bathroom surfaces within the hotel reduces the need for the use of cleaning chemicals which are detrimental to the environment.
 Research confirms that surfaces treated with Nanotechnology coatings improve the performance of surfaces and substrates visually and hygienically, and are antibacterial, easy to clean, neutral to skin, and non-allergenic.
-Zagame’s House is also using eWater, a Commercial Grade Disinfectant as classified by the Department of Health's Therapeutic Goods Administration, to further support this effort, acting as a steriliser instead of chemicals.
+Zagame’s House is also using eWater, a Commercial Grade Disinfectant as classified by the Department of Health's Therapeutic Goods Administration as featured on The Australian Business Review, to further support this effort, acting as a steriliser instead of chemicals.

 Within the guest rooms, laundries, kitchens, café and gardens, we’ll continue to implement efficiencies that reduce water and, in many cases, chemicals that are used to treat water systems and clean facilities.
 These methods include the linen and towel reuse programs, eWater, and adhering closely to new industry standards on the installation of low-flow faucets, showerheads, and other fixtures.